gortibaldik/Eliza/README.md

 # ELIZA CHATBOT

 According to [wikipedia](https://en.wikipedia.org/wiki/ELIZA), Eliza is an early natural language processing computer program simulating a conversation.
-I attempted to recreate intended behaviors of Eliza so that it'll be able to communicate in Slovak.
-The implementation is based on [this paper](http://web.stanford.edu/class/cs124/p36-weizenabaum.pdf) and [this tutorial](http://www.like-a-boss.net/2018/08/24/eliza-a-tutorial-reconstruction-in-prolog.html)
+I attempted to recreate the intended behaviors of Eliza so that it'll be able to communicate in Slovak.
+The implementation is based on [this paper](http://web.stanford.edu/class/cs124/p36-weizenabaum.pdf) and [this tutorial](http://www.like-a-boss.net/2018/08/24/eliza-a-tutorial-reconstruction-in-prolog.html).

-## Utilization
+## Usage

 Every line of code was developed and tested using ```SWI - Prolog``` version ```8.0.3 64-bit```.
 All the pieces of code are intended to be used all together and they're in separate files only for better readibility.

 - The main part, the _conversation tool_ is in predicate ```eliza/0```.
-It holds a conversation with user in Slovak until it spots line with single word : ```keyword``` "dovidenia" or until user hasn't used obscenities more than 3 times.
+It holds a conversation with user in Slovak until it spots line with single word : ```keyword``` "dovidenia" or until user has used obscenities more than 3 times.

 - Other useful tools include:
   - predicate ```conj(+Verb, -Person, -Time)``` which returns the conjugation of ```Verb```